xcart/xcart-docs/_pages/kb_en/modules/xp_cloud_connector/connect_xc_store_to_xp_cloud.md

      3. After completing the above fields, click **Create account**.

-     This will initiate the creation of an X-Payments Cloud account for you and start your trial period.
+     This will initiate the creation of an X-Payments Cloud account for you and start your 14 day trial period.
 No commitment and no credit card are required during the trial period.

      The creation of your X-Payments account is likely to take a few seconds.
 During this time you will see a screen like the following:
      ![tuned.png]({{site.baseurl}}/attachments/ref_729XUzDQ/tuned.png)